Policy Learning with Adaptively Collected Data: Offline Policy Learning

 where $\bE_X[\cdot]$ denotes taking expectation w.r.t.~$P_X$.
-For a class of policies $\Pi$, we wish to learn the optimal policy $\pi^*$ within $\Pi$---the policy that maximizes the expected reward:
+For a class of policies $\Pi$, we wish to learn the optimal policy $\pi^*$ within $\Pi$:

-Imagine now we have access to some dataset $\{(X_t, W_t, Y_t)\}_{t=1}^T$ collected a priori; our goal is to learn a policy whose reward is as close to that of $\pi^*$ as possible using this offline dataset.

-To characterize the performance of a policy $\pi$, we use the metric \emph{regret} defined as follows:
+The {\em regret} of a policy $\pi \in \Pi$ is the policy value difference between the optimal policy and itself:

 Conceptually, we would like to learn a policy whose regret is as small as possible (so that its policy value is close to that of the optimal policy).
-To do this, we shall 1) construct a policy value estimator for each $\pi \in \Pi$, and 2) choose the policy $\hat{\pi}$ that maximizes the estimated policy value.
-Note that here $\hat{\pi}$ is data-driven, and thus itself and $\calR(\hat{\pi})$ are both random variables.
-Our strategy of deriving an upper bound for $\calR(\hat{\pi})$ is to establish that our policy value estimator is close to the true value \emph{uniformly} within the policy class.
-In this paper, when we say a regret bound for $\calR(\hat{\pi})$, we refer to a high probability upper bound of the regret.
+To do this, we shall 1) construct a policy value estimator for each $\pi \in \Pi$, and 2) choose the policy $\hat{\pi}$ that maximizes the estimated policy value over the class $\Pi$.
+Note that here $\hat{\pi}$ is data-driven, and thus itself and $R(\hat{\pi})$ are both random variables.
+Our strategy of deriving an upper bound for $R(\hat{\pi})$ is to establish that our policy value estimator is close to the true value \emph{uniformly} across the policy class.
+For the rest of the paper, when we say a regret bound for $\hat{\pi}$, we refer to upper bound of the expected regret.